oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * An application that uses JADN types MUST exhibit the behavior specified in Table 3-1.
 Applications MAY use any programming language data types or mechanisms that exhibit the required behavior.
 * An instance of a Map, MapOf, or Record type MUST NOT have more than one occurrence of each key.
-* An instance of a Map, MapOf, or Record type MUST NOT have a key of the Null type.
+* An instance of a Map, MapOf, or Record type MUST NOT have a key of the null type.
-* An instance of a Map, MapOf, or Record type with a key mapped to a Null value MUST compare as equal to an otherwise identical instance without that key.
+* An instance of a Map, MapOf, or Record type with a key mapped to a null value MUST compare as equal to an otherwise identical instance without that key.
-* The length of an Array, ArrayOf or Record instance MUST not include Null values after the last non-Null value.
+* The length of an Array, ArrayOf or Record instance MUST not include null values after the last non-null value.
-* Two Array, ArrayOf or Record instances that differ only in the number of trailing Nulls MUST compare as equal.
+* Two Array, ArrayOf or Record instances that differ only in the number of trailing nulls MUST compare as equal.

 As described in Table 3-1, JADN structured types define if their members are *Ordered* and/or *Unique*.
 They also distinguish between homogeneous collections where all members have the same type and heterogeneous collections where each member has a specified type.
-For homogeneous collections JADN uses the single "ArrayOf" type with a "set", "unique" or "unordered" option ([Section 3.2.1](#321-type-options)) rather than defining separate names for each collection type.
+For homogeneous collections JADN uses the single "ArrayOf" type with a *set*, *unique* or *unordered* option ([Section 3.2.1](#321-type-options)) rather than defining separate names for each collection type.

 | Ordered | Unique | Traditional<br>Name | JADN<br>Same Type | JADN<br>Specified Type |